360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 PLANTING

-- Annuals and vegetables can be planted now but keep a check on overnight temperatures.
+• Annuals and vegetables can be planted now, but keep a check on overnight temperatures.
 Temperatures below 40 can damage most plants.
-To help them get adjusted, it is best to “harden” plants off after bringing them home from our warm greenhouse.
+To help them adjust, it is best to “harden” plants off after bringing them home from our warm greenhouse.
 To do this, put the plants in a semi-shady spot during the daytime hours and bring them inside or cover them at night.
 Do this for 5-7 days before planting.
 After planting, cover them at night with a light cloth until overnight temperatures reach the 50s.

-- Bulbs in containers (tulips, daffodils, hyacinth, etc.) can be transferred to the ground after they are finished blooming.
+• Bulbs in containers (tulips, daffodils, hyacinths, etc.) can be transferred to the ground after they are finished blooming.
 Allow the foliage to stay until it has browned.

 MULCHING

-- Mulching not only enhances the appearance of your garden, it also provides many benefits including keeping weeds down and locking moisture into the ground.
+• Mulch not only enhances the appearance of your garden, but it also provides many benefits, including keeping weeds down and locking moisture in the ground.

 PRUNING

-- After early spring blooming shrubs have bloomed (forsythia, azalea, lilac, rhododendron, etc.), they can be pruned.
+• After early spring-blooming shrubs have finished (forsythia, azalea, lilac, rhododendron, etc.), they can be pruned.
 Remove spent rhododendron blooms by pinching them off at the base of the bloom.
 This is strictly a cosmetic feature.
 Not doing so will not affect your blooms in future years.

 FERTILIZING